 - Like many children I found the world confusing and complicated, and from a very early age books appeared to me as a way of making sense of life.
 This is still what reading is, at heart, for me.

 - I have never worked in an antiquarian or second-hand bookshop, though I did once work in a library for a year, and in an ordinary bookshop for two weeks.
-However bookshops — of all kinds — are among my favorite places.
+However bookshops — of all kinds — are among my favourite places.